 Community Engagement.
 Our team also supports the communities where we live and work.
 The Navient Community Fund supports organizations that work to address the root causes that limit financial success for all Americans.
+Navient has partnered with BGCA to provide career and college planning resources to youth, including those from under-resourced communities.
+Through this partnership, we have helped develop digital tools and curriculum to help youth learn about college and financial aid and explore careers relevant to their unique interests.
+Navient employees also volunteer at BGCA clubs in the communities where we live and work, including hosting college fairs, speaking at career days, painting club buildings and organizing back-to-school supply drives.
+Navient offers paid time off per month to empower our employees to volunteer for a Navient-supported nonprofit organization in their community.
 Through employee-led fundraising efforts, Team Navient gives back to our local communities by supporting a variety of local nonprofit organizations serving thousands of families each year.